Mississippi College Title IX Sexual Harassment and Misconduct Grievance Procedures

 The University will:

-Presume that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the grievance procedure.
+- Presume that the Respondent is not responsible for the alleged conduct until a determination regarding responsibility is made at the conclusion of the resolution process.

-Follow this grievance procedure before the imposition against the Respondent of any disciplinary sanctions or other actions that are not Supportive Measures.
+- Follow this resolution process before the imposition against the Respondent of any disciplinary sanctions or other actions that are not Supportive Measures.

 - The University’s grievance procedure, including any informal resolution process.